-- Software development experience (this is not a general introduction to programming course). - Basic understanding of programming concepts such as variables, expressions, functions, and control flow.
+- Proficiency in Python programming - Basic understanding of programming concepts such as variables, expressions, functions, and control flow

 Training Materials

 All students receive comprehensive courseware covering all topics in the course.
 Courseware is distributed via GitHub in the form of documentation and extensive code samples.
 Students practice the topics covered through challenging hands-on lab exercises.